AcidVenom/snuffbox-mantis/README.md

 If Vulkan was still not found, specify Vulkan_LIBRARY and Vulkan_INCLUDE_DIR in CMake manually to the paths where Vulkan is installed.
 (The library is found under **<Vulkan root>/Lib/vulkan-1**)

+As for shader compilation, **python3** is required to be installed on the system, else the CMake generation will fail.
+A stable release of python3 can be found [here](https://www.python.org/downloads/release/python-354/).

 <dl><hr></hr></dl>

 ### Get EASTL from the official repo